Kylie Minogue – “Rhythm Of Love”

 6. The World Still Turns

 It’s not often that an album can spawn four unforgettable hit singles, but “Rhythm Of Love” does and here is single number four.
 When first released, many critics cited “Shocked” as the standout track of the album.
 Harder-edged than anything else Kylie had released prior, the long intro into the vocal builds and builds until eventually electric guitars elevate it to a new plain.
 And that’s how it stays for its near five-minute length.
 Kylie was shocked by the power and so were we.
 We still are.
+The song was released in the Spring of 1991, twelve months on from “Better The Devil You Know”, yet it maintainted continuity with a top ten placing in the UK and her home country.

 8. One Boy Girl